Nursing MSN & DNP

 • Promote educational tools and information to improve a patient’s overall understanding of mental health and self-care principles.

-There is a growing demand for mental health practitioners in the United States, which allows psychiatric-mental health nurse practitioners to work in various settings.
-They can assume positions at clinics, hospitals and recovery centers once they’ve gained the proper experience.
+There is a growing demand for mental health practitioners in the United States, which is leading more aspiring medical professionals to learn how to become psychiatric nurse practitioners.
+This demand also allows PMHNPs to work in various settings.
+They assume positions at clinics, hospitals and recovery centers once they’ve gained experience.

 1. Become a Registered Nurse

-Becoming a registered nurse is the first step toward becoming a PMHNP.
+The first step of how to become a psychiatric nurse practitioner is to fulfill educational requirements.
 There are multiple options to consider when completing this step.
-Some options may include3
+Some options may include:

-• With a high school diploma or GED, you may be eligible to join an Associate Degree in nursing (ADN) program, which normally takes 2 years to complete. *Time to completion may vary by student, depending on individual progress, traditional vs. accelerated pathway, credits transferred and other factors.
+• With a high school diploma or GED, you may be eligible to join an Associate Degree in Nursing (ADN) program, which typically takes two years to complete.3

-• A high school diploma or GED also lets you pursue a Bachelor of Science in Nursing (BSN)—a 4 year degree that’s also a requirement for many levels of nursing. *Time to completion may vary by student, depending on individual progress, traditional vs. accelerated pathway, credits transferred and other factors.
+• A high school diploma or GED allows you to pursue a Bachelor of Science in Nursing (BSN)—a four-year degree that’s a requirement for many levels of nursing.3

-• Institutions like USAHS also provide RN to MSN programs, which help you gain an MSN within 10 to 1 1 trimesters. *Time to completion may vary by student, depending on individual progress, traditional vs. accelerated pathway, credits transferred and other factors.
+• Institutions like USAHS also provide RN to MSN programs, which help you gain an MSN within 10 to 11 trimesters.*

 2. Pass the NCLEX-RN Exam

-It’s also vital to gain hands on experience once you earn your RN license.
-You can gain experience by working at hospitals, securing an internship and earning a first-aid certification.
+It’s vital to get hands-on experience once you earn your RN license.
+You can gain experience through hospital work, an internship and a first-aid certification.

 3. Earn Your MSN or DNP

-4. Earn Your Psychiatric-Mental Health Nurse Practioner Certification
+4. Apply to Take Your Psychiatric-Mental Health Nurse Practitioner Exam

-Next, nursing students must become certified psychiatric-mental health nurse practitioners.
-Once you’ve earned your graduate degree and 500 hours of clinical experience, you can take the Psychiatric-Mental Health Nurse Practitioner Certification exam administered by the American Nurses Credentialing Center (ANCC).
+Next, in the process of how to become a psychiatric nurse practitioner, students must take another exam.
+Once you’ve earned your graduate degree and have completed 500 hours of clinical experience, you can take the Psychiatric-Mental Health Nurse Practitioner Certification exam administered by the American Nurses Credentialing Center (ANCC).5

-USAHS offers a robust PMHNP program with two entry ways and a streamlined post-graduate nursing certificate program:
+USAHS offers a robust PMHNP role specialty with two entry paths and a streamlined post-graduate nursing certificate program:

-• RN to MSN entry: 64 credit hours and 640 practicum contact hours
+• RN to MSN: 64 credit hours and 630 practicum contact hours

-• BSN to MSN entry: 55 credit hours + 630 practicum contact hours
+• BSN-entry: 55 credit hours and 630 practicum contact hours

-• Post-Graduate Nursing Certificate: 28-37 credit hours + 585 practicum contact hours
+• Post-Graduate Nursing Certificate: 28-37 credit hours and 585 practicum contact hours

-Becoming a psychiatric-mental health nurse practitioner is a challenging yet rewarding endeavor.
+The process of how to become a mental health nurse practitioner is a challenging yet rewarding endeavor.
 Some benefits of taking on this role include:

-• Helping diverse communities: Medical professionals have the opportunity to help people from all walks of life and provide mental health care to many communities.
-Psychiatric-mental health nurse practitioners can positively impact countless patients throughout their careers.
+• Helping diverse communities: Medical professionals help people from all walks of life and provide mental health care to various communities.
+Become a psychiatric nurse practitioner to positively impact countless patients.

 • Career opportunities: Working as a psychiatric-mental health nurse practitioner is a fantastic way to gain experience and provide psychiatric care in a clinical setting.

-• Job security and competitive pay: The Bureau of Labor Statistics (BLS) estimates that employment for nurse practitioners will grow by 40% between 2021 and 2031.
-The median hourly wage for this role is also around $59.51.4
+• Job security and competitive pay: Earning potential is another reason to become a psychiatric nurse practitioner.
+The Bureau of Labor Statistics (BLS) estimates that employment for nurse practitioners will grow by 40% between 2023 and 2033.
+The median hourly wage for this role is $62.25.6

-Start Your Psychiatric-Mental Health NP Career With USAHS
+Launch Your Psychiatric-Mental Health NP Career with USAHS

-Psychiatric-mental health nurse practitioners fulfill a vital role and provide mental health care to diverse groups of patients.
+Psychiatric-mental health nurse practitioners provide vital mental health care to diverse groups of patients.
 This role requires extensive academic and professional experience.
-USAHS offers a robust selection of nursing programs for aspiring nurse practitioners.
-Enrollment advisors are always available to help you find resources and courses.
+USAHS offers dynamic graduate nursing programs for aspiring nurse practitioners.
+Enrollment advisors are always available to help you find resources and courses in how to become a PMHNP.

 Sources: